-When Should I Permanently Hire a Temporary Employee?
+When Should I Permanently Hire a Temp?

 As a medical facility manager, you are bound to find temporary or locum tenens staff who have the potential to become permanent employees at your facility.
 But should a permanent position arise, to whom exactly should you offer the position?